aws-quickstart/cdk-eks-blueprints/docs/addons/cloudwatch-logs.md

 AWS provides a Fluent Bit image with plugins for CloudWatch Logs, Kinesis Data Firehose, Kinesis Data Stream and Amazon OpenSearch Service.

 This add-on will take care of handling both node and application level logging.
-THis add-on is configured to stream the worker node logs to CloudWatch Logs.
+It is configured to stream the worker node logs to CloudWatch Logs.
 The [AWS for Fluent Bit image](https://gallery.ecr.aws/aws-observability/aws-for-fluent-bit) is available on the Amazon ECR Public Gallery.
 For more details, see [AWS for Fluent Bit GitHub repository](https://github.com/aws/aws-for-fluent-bit).

 ## Usage